danielhmeir/oneness/paths.md

 We perceive the external world through the five senses.
 And, we perceive our body, emotions and mental activity.
 The number of these types of inputs and their ranges are limited.
 And the mind that processes them is also limited in bandwidth and abilities.
 To extend our perception and processing, we build technological sensors and computers.
 But since the dawn of humanity, long before modern technology, people have been trying to go beyond the physical limitations.
 I am going to explain how.
 The information is not new but I am going to present it in a concise and practical way.

 The question is why.
 For the same reasons why some people go into physics, neuroscience, psychology and other methods of expanding our understanding of reality and the mind.
 Some people research reality not through external sensors, computers and mental analysis of the data but through changing their physical body and mind thus expanding their perception.
+Some information in this text is out of the scope of your present experience, knowledge and logic not because it is irrational and non-scientific but because it is beyond your present experience.
+This text is about practice to expand the limits of your current perception.
+But even when you begin to succeed in expanding your perception, your brain will automatically try to rationalize the new experience and fit it into the existing knowledge.

 Through special diet and training it is possible to expand the range of the senses.
 It is also possible to awaken dormant senses.
 But still they are filters over the real reality.
 What if we could drop the filters…